cncf/toc/proposals/graduation/graduation-tikv.md

     - We have adopters distributed in a broader geographical range, including Europe (dailymotion), East and Southeast Asia (VNG, Bookmyshow, Shoppee, etc), Japan, and the US (not-yet-public adopters can be shared upon request).
     - We have more known adopters deploying TiKV independently without TiDB.
 Some of the use cases are:
-        - JD Cloud (full-service cloud computing platform)  adopts TiKV for its metadata storage of our OSS, which was migrated from MySQL.
+        - JD Cloud (full-service cloud computing platform)  adopts TiKV for its metadata storage of their Object Storage Service (OSS), which was migrated from MySQL.
 See [Case study: TiKV in JD Cloud](https://www.cncf.io/blog/2019/11/26/case-study-tikv-in-jd-cloud/)

         - Yidian Zixun (news aggregator) uses TiKV independently to build performant distributed storage for their user profiling data, by implementing a tikv-proxy that allows TiKV deployment either via tidb-ansible or a modified tidb operator (which they will migrate to)